Bubba Chandler: Professional career

 The Pittsburgh Pirates selected Chandler in the third round, with the 72nd overall pick, in the 2021 Major League Baseball draft.
 He signed with Pittsburgh on July 21, 2021, for an over slot signing bonus of $3 million.
 After signing with the team, Chandler was assigned to the Rookie-level Florida Complex League Pirates, where he played in 11 games as a shortstop and designated hitter and batted .167.

 Chandler returned to the FCL Pirates after beginning the 2022 season in extended spring training.
 He was promoted to the Bradenton Marauders of the Single-A Florida State League.
 Chandler decided to give up playing shortstop and focus solely on pitching entering the 2023 season.

 Chandler was called up by the Pirates and made his debut in the sixth inning on August 22, 2025, against the Colorado Rockies.
 Chandler recorded a save, becoming the first Pirates pitcher to record a save in his MLB debut.
+On August 27, Chandler pitched four scoreless innings of relief against the St. Louis Cardinals following a Carmen Mlodzinski start; he allowed one hit and struck out three en route to his first career win.

+The Pirates carried Chandler on their Opening Day roster for the 2026 season.